Real Estate Market Insights Switzerland

 St. Moritz Housing Market Forecast for 2026

-The St. Moritz Housing Market is expected to maintain its position as one of Switzerland’s most resilient and capital-secure luxury real estate segments through 2026.
+The St. Moritz housing market is expected to hold its position as one of Switzerland’s most resilient and capital-secure luxury real estate segments through 2026.
 Supported by limited inventory, global brand appeal, and enduring demand from international elites, the market is forecast to deliver moderate appreciation and stable seasonal rental performance.
+If you’re already in, you’re well positioned.
+If you’re watching from the sidelines, the window doesn’t get much wider.

-While short-term growth is modest, the market’s long-term value is reinforced by supply scarcity, legal safeguards, and its reputation as a generational wealth destination.
+Short-term growth is modest, but the market’s long-term value is reinforced by supply scarcity, legal safeguards, and its reputation as a generational wealth destination.
+That combination is rare and, in most markets, impossible to manufacture.

 Property prices in St. Moritz are forecast to increase by 2.5% to 4.0% in 2026.
-Growth will be strongest in core areas such as Suvretta, Via Tinus, and St. Moritz Dorf, where inventory is limited and demand remains structurally high.
-Average prices are expected to rise from CHF 21,000 to CHF 23,000/sqm, with ultra-prime chalets reaching or exceeding CHF 35,000/sqm in isolated trophy transactions.
+Growth will be strongest in core areas such as Suvretta, Via Tinus, and St. Moritz Dorf, where inventory is limited and demand stays structurally high.
+Average prices are expected to rise from CHF 22,300 to CHF 23,000 per sqm, with ultra-prime chalets reaching or exceeding CHF 35,000 per sqm in isolated trophy transactions.

-Rental prices are projected to rise by 3.0% to 5.0%, driven by seasonal luxury demand and a lack of high-end, fully serviced rental inventory.
+Rental prices are projected to rise by 3.0% to 5.0%, driven by seasonal luxury demand and a shortage of high-end, fully serviced rental inventory.
 Professionally managed properties with concierge service, ski storage, and flexible lease terms will see the highest occupancy and premium pricing during both winter and summer peak seasons.
+According to Financial Times reporting on European luxury property trends, demand for fully serviced alpine rentals has been climbing steadily across top-tier Swiss resorts.

 • Chalets: CHF 25,000–CHF 50,000/month (peak season)